WhosHere: Trademark dispute

 WhosHere's portion of the statement thanked Mr. Hamacheck for resolving the matter and their goal was to defend their brand name.

 WhosHere, Inc.

 WhosHere is a San Mateo, CA and Alexandria, VA-based developer of the location-based social networking application called WhosHere®.
 The company was founded by Bryant Harris and Stephen Smith.

-Critacism
+Criticism

-In 2023 Ahmed Shihab-Eldin presented Queer Egypt Under Attack for BBC News focussing on the treatment of LGBT people in Egypt, including the entrapment of LGBT by the Egyptian police, often using the app WhosHere.
+In 2023 Ahmed Shihab-Eldin presented Queer Egypt Under Attack for BBC News focussing on the treatment of LGBT people in Egypt, including the entrapment of LGBT people by the Egyptian police, often using the app WhosHere.
 In the film, the app was criticized for poor privacy settings, and being open to hacking.